zenstackhq/zenstack-docs/docs/reference/plugins/react.md

 }
 ```

-If you set `fetcher` "react-query", replace with the following instead:
+If you set `fetcher` to "react-query", replace with the following instead:

 ```prisma
 plugin reactHooks {